Ramyaa22/FUTURE_DS_01/README.md

 # FUTURE_DS_01
-1. Project Title
+1.Project Title

 E-commerce Sales Analytics Dashboard | Power BI

-2. Description/Purpose
+2.Description/Purpose

 The Super Store Sales Dashboard is a visually engaging and analytical Power BI Report A dynamic Professional and interactive dashboard built to analyze e-commerce sales data, focusing on identifying best-selling products, sales trends, and high-revenue categories.
 The goal is to provide data-driven insights that support smarter business decisions.

-3. Tech Stack
+3.Tech Stack

 The dashboard was built using the following tools and technologies:
 📊 Power BI Desktop – Main data visualization platform used for report creation.